 ADSA, of course, doesn’t see it that way.
-It’s favourable comment on the internal RDs portal was: “…Kellogg’s ran a very successful Nutrition Education campaign throughout clinics in Gauteng…”
+On it internal Registered Dietitians portal, it said that “…Kellogg’s ran a very successful Nutrition Education campaign throughout clinics in Gauteng…”

-Kellogg’s have even gone so far as, “to provide access to the latest research, information and tools” via their website www.kelloggsnutrition.com launched in 2012 for health care professionals.
+Kellogg’s also claims “to provide access to the latest research, information and tools” via their website www.kelloggsnutrition.com .
+It launched that site in 2012 for health care professionals.

 So do RDs and other health care professionals really have to look to Big Food for dietary guidance?

 This is a perfect example of what the authors of an editorial in PLoS Medicine Series on Big Food: The Food Industry Is Ripe for Scrutiny say on the topic.
 The growing number of private-public partnerships with public health organizations is further fuelling “the legitimization of food companies as global health experts”, they say.
 The ostensible aim is “to foster collaborative action to improve people’s health and wellbeing”.

 Food companies are rebranding themselves as ‘‘nutrition companies’’ .
 They are “offering business acumen and knowledge in food science and distribution”.
 They are also asserting authority over solutions to problems not just of food production but also malnutrition, obesity and even poverty”.